Marlene Creates: Artistic career

-A major retrospective of Marlene Creates’ work called Marlene Creates: Places Paths and Pauses toured across Canada from 2017 to 2019.
-Curated by Susan Gibson Garvey (independent curator; former Director/Curator, Dalhousie Art Gallery) and Andrea Kunard (Associate Curator of Photography, National Gallery of Canada), and organized by The Beaverbrook Art Gallery and the Dalhousie University Art Gallery, the exhibition was hosted by The Dalhousie Art Gallery (Halifax, NS), the Beaverbrook Art Gallery^{[3]} (Fredericton, NB), The Rooms Art Gallery (St. John’s, NL), Confederation Centre Art Gallery (Charlottetown, PEI), and Carleton University Art Gallery^{[4]} (Ottawa, ON).
+A major retrospective of Marlene Creates' work called Marlene Creates: Places Paths and Pauses toured across Canada from 2017 to 2019.
+Curated by Susan Gibson Garvey (independent curator; former Director/Curator, Dalhousie Art Gallery) and Andrea Kunard (Associate Curator of Photography, National Gallery of Canada), and organized by The Beaverbrook Art Gallery and the Dalhousie University Art Gallery, the exhibition was hosted by The Dalhousie Art Gallery (Halifax, Nova Scotia), the Beaverbrook Art Gallery^{[3]} (Fredericton, New Brunswick), The Rooms Art Gallery (St. John's, Newfoundland and Labrador), Confederation Centre Art Gallery (Charlottetown, Prince Edward Island), and Carleton University Art Gallery (Ottawa, Ontario).
 An accompanying catalogue presents the work from the exhibition, with text by the curators (published by Goose Lane Editions, Fredericton, 2017).